Academic Advising/Support; Academic Standing

 Kettering University provides several academic support services for students.
 All of the services listed below are free to all students and available during work and academic terms.

 Advising and Coaching

-The Academic Success Center (ASC) provides a wide range of academic support to Kettering University students.
-Peer tutors assist students with subject knowledge in undergraduate math and science courses.
-Select courses, typically math and physics, are supported through the SI (Supplemental Instruction) Program.
-SI provides students with structured, peer-led, collaborative group study environments in which students are able to engage activelyin the review and study of material.
-SI sessions are offered twice a week and are open to all students in the designated courses.
-Information about the SI courses and peer leaders can be found on the ASC website.
+The ASC provides a wide range of academic support to Kettering University students.
+Peer Tutors assist students with subject knowledge in undergraduate math and science courses.
+Select courses, typically math and physics, are supported through Supplemental Instruction (SI).
+SI provides students with a structured, peer-led, and collaborative group-study environment in which students are able to engage actively in the review and study of the material.
+SI sessions are offered weekly and are open to all students in the designated courses.
+Information about the SI courses and Peer Tutors can be found on the ASC website.
 The ASC Writing Consultant helps students with writing assignments and thesis work.
 All Peer Tutors, SI Leaders, and Writing Consultants are trained and certified through the Center for Reading and Learning Association, a national organization serving as a foundation to peer-led support programs.
 There are additional opportunities for students to seek support for their courses through online platforms which they may access through the ASC website and our learning management system, Blackboard.

-Kettering University has four levels of academic standing: good standing, academic warning, academic probation, and academic review.
+Kettering University has four levels of academic standing: Good Standing, Academic Warning, Academic Probation, and Academic Review.
 The four levels are discussed in detail below.

 To be in good academic standing, a student must meet all of the following criteria:

-- Term GPA ≥ 2.0
+Term GPA ≥ 2.0

-- Cumulative GPA ≥ 2.0
+Cumulative GPA ≥ 2.0

 Readmission following Academic Review